 If the pastor is preaching about the inerrancy of Scripture, not every song you sing needs to be about the inerrancy of Scripture.
 Do you know how hard it is to find songs on Scripture?
 This is what leads people to look flip through hymnbooks and choose those obscure songs written in 1912 (see #1, above), and it’s silly.

 The worship songs do not have to match the sermon, because that’s not the point of worship.
-Worship isn’t about teaching people the sermon; worship is about preparing people’s hearts to listen to the sermon.
+Worship isn’t about teaching people the sermon; worship is about giving God His due.
+And as we do that, and focus on God, it prepares our hearts for the sermon.
 It’s much more important for people to encounter God during worship, so that they’re willing to listen with open ears, than it is to use those songs to preach a specific message.
 Let’s focus on God during worship, and who He is, and then we’ll be ready to listen to the pastor.

 4. Worship is About God, Not About Me